tooti12/Django_Reddit_API/readme.md

 ### Summary,Limitations,bugs,future work
   The exceptions are generalized for now, should change it to what type of exceptions.
-  The api only fetches the new posts, reddit has different query params for post types,limit and time.
+  The api only fetches the top posts, reddit has different query params for for example types,limit and time.
-  Hot,New,Top etc are the post types.
-The code only fetches the new post and calculates the top posts based on score.
+  Hot,New,Top etc are the post types.The code only fetches the top 75 posts over a month and calculates the top posts based on score.
 If the project was broader, I would have gone with django rest framework and swagger for a better frontend of the api.Would've given features of filtering, selecting what category of post you want and the time of post.
 The project also lacks extensive testing or any test cases.Requires proper exception handling and logging.